Feelings Chart for Kids – What Is It and How to Use It

 As a fun exercise, ask children to point to smiley faces to describe what empathy feels like.

 - What Do I Feel?
-Begin each morning by checking the emotions of your child.
-Offer to look at the chart and then tell what emotion is as his own at the moment.
-Then ask a kid what that emotion means.
+Begin each morning by checking your child’s emotions.
+Offer to look at the chart and then tell him his own emotion.
+Then, ask a kid what that emotion means.
 It is a very good family bonding activity that helps to establish trust between you and your children.

 - Puzzle it out.
 Start a game, the task of which is to guess the emotions passers-by have.
 By the way, it is a good activity when in a traffic jam.
 Remind a child to explain his position.